renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Use this field if you need to perform a "key rotation" and support more than one keypair at a time.
 Decryption with this key will be attempted after `privateKey`.

-If you are migrating from the legacy public key encryption approach to use PGP, then move your legacy private key from `privateKey` to `privateKeyOld` and then put your new PGP private key in `privateKey`.
+If you are migrating from the legacy public key encryption approach to use GPG, then move your legacy private key from `privateKey` to `privateKeyOld` and then put your new GPG private key in `privateKey`.
-Doing so will mean that Renovate will first attempt to decrypt using the PGP key but fall back to the legacy key and try that next.
+Doing so will mean that Renovate will first attempt to decrypt using the GPG key but fall back to the legacy key and try that next.

 ## privateKeyPath